top of page

 Current Projects

-BCI Patient Predictors and Experiences
+BCI Patient Predictors & Experiences

 This study aims to: